jankeromnes/gecko-dev/testing/web-platform/tests/docs/introduction.md

 [`hosts` file](http://en.wikipedia.org/wiki/Hosts_%28file%29%23Location_in_the_file_system).

-The necessary content can be generated with `./wpt make-hosts-file`; on Windows, you will need to preceed the prior command with `python` or the path to the Python binary (`python wpt make-hosts-file`).
+The necessary content can be generated with `./wpt make-hosts-file`; on Windows, you will need to precede the prior command with `python` or the path to the Python binary (`python wpt make-hosts-file`).

 For example, on most UNIX-like systems, you can setup the hosts file with: